I7-Examples/Bronze/docs/source.txt

 Before going to an unvisited room (called destination) during Search:
-	if destination is the Crystal Bedroom or Gilded Balcony, continue the action;
+	if destination is the Crystal Bedroom or the destination is the Gilded Balcony, continue the action;
 	if destination is in the State Rooms and the windchimes are in the Rose Garden, continue the action;
 	if destination is dark and the player is not carrying the candle, continue the action;
 	if most of the rooms are visited